fifolio/MongoDB-Workshop/notes.md

 * Here, query is a required parameter that specifies the query conditions to select the document(s) to update, update is a required parameter that specifies the modification to apply, and options is an optional parameter that specifies additional options such as whether to create a new document if the query doesn't match any existing documents.
   To add a new field to a document, you can use the $set operator with the new field name and value.
 For example, to add a new field called "email" with the value "john.doe@example.com" to a document in the "users" collection where the "_id" field is "12345", the following code can be used: db.users.update({_id: "12345"}, {$set: {email: "john.doe@example.com"}});

+---

+# Relationships:

+There are 3 types of relationships to be dealt with:

+- 1:1 (one-to-one) relationship,
+- 1:m (one-to-group) relationship,
+- m:m relationship (group by group).

+# There are two ways to apply binding:

+1. Embedded

+- It is a method of linking the two files to each other by including a (Document) file inside a (Document) file.
+It is often preferable to use this method if the linking relationship is one-to-one because it helps to retrieve two files with only one query, which contributes to increasing Efficiency of the query process.

+2. Using \_id

+- The traditional way of joining two files from two different groups and related to each other using a single field.

+# One-to-many relationship

+Describes a data model that uses embedded documents to describe a one-to-many relationship between connected data.

+> There are two ways to apply this link:

+- Type 1 (Normalization):
+- Type 2 (Deormalization):